Jezzamonn/fourier/content.md

 If you have any feedback or want to ask any questions, feel free to<span id="email-text"></span> shoot me a tweet on [Twitter](https://twitter.com/jezzamonn).

-If you want to see more of my work, check out my [homepage](/), and if you want to see what I'm making next, you can follow my Twitter account, [@jezzamonn](https://twitter.com/jezzamonn)!
+And if you want to see more of my work, check out my [homepage](/), and if you want to see what I'm making next, you can follow my Twitter account, [@jezzamonn](https://twitter.com/jezzamonn)!